-There are different types of bonds, but experts note they all work in a similar fashion — the business, federal government agency or local government that needs money issues a batch of bonds.
+There are a few different types of bonds, but experts note they all work in a similar fashion — the business, government agency or local government that needs money issues a batch of bonds.

-Unlike with stocks, bondholders don’t buy into a piece of the company.
-Instead, they loan the business or government a sum of money for a predetermined period of time.
 The issuer sets a term and interest rate for the loan.
-Once the term or maturity date is reached, the lenders get their investment back along with the interest earned.
+Once the term or maturity date is reached, the lender gets their investment returned to them along with the interest that money has earned.

 Buying bonds is pretty straightforward.
-You can purchase a specific bond or a bond fund, composed of multiple, and sometimes dozens of bonds.
-You buy them through a brokerage account, on an investing platform, or directly from the issuing government agency or corporation.
+You can either purchase a specific bond or a bond fund (composed of multiple, and sometimes dozens of different bonds) through a brokerage account, on an investing platform or directly from the issuing government agency or corporation.

 The different types of bonds

-- Agency — Agency bonds fund specific government arms, such as Health Canada or the Canada Revenue Agency.
+The government has similar motivations for issuing Treasury bonds, but on a larger, federal level.
+Agency bonds fund specific government arms, like Health Canada or the Canada Revenue Agency.

-- Corporate — Companies rely on these loans to fund large growth initiatives like new equipment or property purchases, research and development, or workforce increases.
+As for corporate bonds, companies rely on these loans to fund large growth initiatives like buying new equipment or properties, for research and development or to increase their workforces.

-- Junk — Junk, or high-yield bonds, are another type of corporate bond.
-They’re riskier than more traditional bonds but can reap solid returns.
-That’s because these bonds are issued by corporations that have lower credit ratings from investment services — and if taking that risk pays off, it would translate into an investor’s reward.
+Junk, or high-yield bonds, are another type of corporate bond.
+They’re riskier than more traditional bonds but can offer solid returns.
+That’s because these bonds are issued by corporations that have lower credit ratings from investment services — and that risk can translate into an investor’s reward.

 Some of these types of bonds are specific to Canada.
 If you want to invest in an international company or government, that’s where foreign bonds come in.
 But foreign entities do issue bonds in the Canadian market — and in Canadian dollars.